Impeachment Trial Recap: Hours Of Q&A But Still No Clarity On New Witnesses

 Ambassador Bolton

-Although Majority Leader Mitch McConnell, R-Ky., is understood to have told senators that he can't block witnesses and simply end the trial, it also isn't clear whether, if senators voted to admit new witnesses, they could then agree on which ones or the rules under which they could testify.
+Although Majority Leader Mitch McConnell, R-Ky., is understood to have told senators that he can't marshal enough support to block witnesses and simply end the trial, it also isn't clear whether, if senators voted to admit new witnesses, they could then agree on which ones or the rules under which they could testify.

-The White House has reportedly warned senators that it might resist an attempt to call former national security adviser John Bolton or other administration officials and that could result in months of legal gridlock that would idle the Senate.
+The White House has warned senators that it might resist an attempt to call former national security adviser John Bolton or other administration officials and that could result in months of legal gridlock that would idle the Senate.

 "We're going to be here for a very, very long time and that's not good for the United States," warned lawyer Jay Sekulow.